aakash1104/aakash1104.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-## about
+## about 🤔
-Hi there!
-I'm currently a second year computer science graduate student at [UC Davis](https://www.cs.ucdavis.edu).
-I also got my bachelor's degree here in 2019!
-Currently, I'm a software engineering intern at [Intel](https://intel.com)'s Client Compute Group (CCG) working on performance optimization.

-**What's next?** 🤔

-In the summer of 2021, I will be joining [Flexport](https://flexport.com) (at their HQ in San Francisco) as a  full time software engineer helping global trade be as easy as clicking a button.
+I am a software engineer at [Flexport](https://flexport.com).
+I graduated with a Master's degree in Computer Science from UC Davis in 2021.
+I also got my Bachelor's degree here in 2019.

 **Previously, I...** 🤷
+* was a software engineering intern at [Intel](https://intel.com) working on performance optimization.
 * was a software engineering intern at [LendingClub](https://lendingclub.com)
 * co-founded the [CERD](https://cerd.cs.ucdavis.edu) seminar at UC
 Davis: a weekly seminar that broadly focuses on computing education